mlrun/mlrun/documentation-howto.md

 To build the doc, run `make html-docs`, then open `docs/_build/html/index.html`

+## "External" Documentation
+In order to avoid duplication, the `setup` function in `docs/conf.py` copies over some markdown files into `docs/external/`.
+It also generates HTML from a notebook in the `examples` directory which is embedded in `docs/examples.rst`.

 ## readthedocs
 There's a git hook in `readthedocs` that builds the documentation.
 See https://readthedocs.org/projects/mlrun/ for more details.